With modern roads and short distances, driving in Qatar is necessary, efficient, and sometimes even fun. Here is everything you need to know.

 The legal minimum driving age is 18.
-Holders of licences issued in the EU, the Gulf Co-operation Council (GCC), Andorra, Australia, Brunei, Canada, Hong Kong, Iceland, Japan, Liechtenstein, Malaysia, Monaco, New Zealand, Norway, San Marino, Singapore, South Korea, Switzerland, Turkey, USA, and Vatican City can drive in Qatar for one week upon arrival.
+Holders of licenses issued in the EU, the Gulf Co-operation Council (GCC), Andorra, Australia, Brunei, Canada, Hong Kong, Iceland, Japan, Liechtenstein, Malaysia, Monaco, New Zealand, Norway, San Marino, Singapore, South Korea, Switzerland, Turkey, USA, and Vatican City can drive in Qatar for one week upon arrival.
 After that, a three-month Temporary Licence (cost QR150) is available from the Licensing Affairs Department.
 Alternatively, an International Driving Licence is valid in Qatar for six months from the date of arrival.

-Getting a driving licence in Qatar
+Getting a driving license in Qatar

-Exchanging a foreign driving licence in Qatar
+Exchanging a foreign driving license in Qatar

-- Original foreign licence;
+- Original foreign license;

 - Your original passport and copy;